Frequently Asked Questions

 Hoop/Flow Madison gets together just about every Sunday at the Madison Circus Space from 6-8 pm in the winter, and once a month in the summer.
 The flow jam is $5 drop in, and not only are all ages welcome (with adult supervision), but absolutely no experience is necessary.
 There are plenty of hoops to share if you don't have your own.
 The group is very friendly, and you are encouraged to ask questions and share knowledge, so everyone can get better together.
 There's also a very active Hoop/Flow Madison Facebook group.

-Other groups meet in Madison too, such as Madison Flow Club, and the Madison Fire Tribe.
+Other groups meet in Madison and throughout Wisconsin too, and information can be found on the Hoop Madison- Other Groups page.
 Information about other hoop dance teachers in Madison can be found on the Hoop Madison- Instructors page.
 We are so lucky to have such wide range of options in Madison!

 What is hoop dance, and why do I want to learn it?